bonjon/DistributedBetting/README.md

  - The libraries needed for the server are specified in the file environment.yml

 ## TODO list
+ - Add a check on the bet() function (you cannot bet on past events or events happening now)
  - Add time to JSON bet and check locally if the bet is over
  - Implement the recap bet page
  - Implement the pay4win